If voting extension upheld, state and Postal Service seeking to ensure ballots are postmarked

 But if the USPS fails in that pledge, it will again be up to each clerk to decide whether to count ballots that arrive after Election Day without a postmark but within the court-determined six-day grace period.

-With the coronavirus still raging, election officials are again seeing the kinds of record numbers of absentee ballot requests that they did before the April 7 statewide election and presidential primary.
-And just as before that election, a federal court has decided that ballots that arrive at clerks' offices within six days after Election Day can still be counted — as long as they are postmarked by Election Day, in the present case, Nov.
+With the coronavirus still raging, election officials are again seeing the kind of record numbers of absentee ballot requests they saw before the April 7 statewide election and presidential primary.
+And just as before that election, a federal court has decided that ballots that arrive at clerks’ offices within six days after Election Day can still be counted — as long as they are postmarked by Election Day, in this case, Nov.
 3.

-That is, assuming the courts don't change their minds.
-In a suit filed by Democrats, a federal judge on Sept.
+That is, assuming the extended deadline stands up in court.
+In a lawsuit filed by Democrats, a federal judge on Sept.
 21 approved the six-day grace period and a federal appeals panel upheld it eight days later.
 On Wednesday, Republicans, who oppose the extension, asked that the full 7th U.S. Circuit Court of Appeals take up the case.
 If the full court upholds the extension or refuses to take the case, the Republican-controlled Legislature intends to appeal to the U.S. Supreme Court.

-A May 15 Wisconsin Elections Commission postmortem of absentee voting in the election turned up multiple problems with USPS' delivery of absentee ballots, including ballots lost or found abandoned in tubs, or repeatedly returned, unmarked, to one clerk's office.
-Many ballot envelopes lacked postmarks or had ones that were illegible or didn't include a date — making it nearly impossible for clerks to determine whether the ballots had been in the mail by Election Day, per the court's order.
+A post-election review by the Wisconsin Elections Commission turned up multiple problems with the Postal Service’s delivery of absentee ballots, including ballots lost or found abandoned in tubs, or repeatedly returned, unmarked, to one clerk’s office.
+Many ballot envelopes lacked postmarks or had ones that were illegible or didn’t include a date — making it nearly impossible for clerks to determine whether the ballots had been in the mail by Election Day, per the court’s order.

 Absentee ballot return envelopes are, by law, required to have pre-paid postage, meaning that under the USPS guidance, they don’t necessarily have to be postmarked with a date.